leveyja/trino/docs/src/main/sphinx/connector/bigquery.rst

   Google Cloud API service endpoint.
 This endpoint uses HTTPS, or port 443.
 * To configure BigQuery so that the Trino coordinator and workers have `permissions in BigQuery <https://cloud.google.com/bigquery/docs/reference/storage#permissions>`_.
 * To set up authentication.
-Your authentiation options differ depending on whether you are using Dataproc/Google Compute Engine (GCE) or not.
+Your authentication options differ depending on whether you are using Dataproc/Google Compute Engine (GCE) or not.

   **On Dataproc/GCE** the authentication is done from the machine's role.